Skip to content

 Student Directory Information

-Parents not wishing information about their child to be used in either district publications, release to the media or on the district website should write a letter to the principal of their child’s school.
+Parents/guardians who do not want their child’s likeness to be included in district publications, released to the media or used on the district website should write a letter to the principal of their child’s school.
 The signed and dated letter should state that directory information about (name of student) should not be released under FERPA.
 You do not have to give a reason.
 This letter must be sent annually by Sept.
 30.

 In accordance with The No Child Left Behind Act of 2001 and The National Defense Authorization Act for Fiscal Year 2002, the school district routinely discloses names, addresses and telephone numbers of juniors and seniors to military recruiters upon request, unless a parent requests such information not be disclosed without their written consent.
 Typically, disclosed information includes names, addresses and telephone numbers.
 If parents do not wish this information be released, they should send a letter to the school principal.